aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Model and Methodology.md

 vis.plot_parallel_coordinate(study)
 ```

-### Conclusion 🏁

-Optuna is a versatile and powerful framework for hyperparameter optimization.
-Its define-by-run approach, efficient sampling, pruning mechanisms, and rich visualizations make it an invaluable tool for tuning machine learning models.
-By integrating Optuna into your workflow, you can automate the tedious process of hyperparameter tuning, leading to more efficient and effective model training.
-Happy optimizing! 🚀

 #### D. Cost Awareness Adjustment

 Cost awareness is a unique aspect of this research, focusing on minimizing false-positive errors to reduce investment losses.